What’s inside: 5 things every blogger should know about starting a blog to avoid common “newbie” mistakes.

 I’ve learned a lot since the early days, so I wanted to share some of the things I would do differently, had I known better.
 That way you can learn from my mistakes, without having to go through them yourself!

 DON’T Get started on a free blogging site

-If you have any intentions of making money blogging (even if you think it’s just a dream!), skip the free blogging sites and get self-hosted (purchasing your own domain name) right from the get-go!
+If you have any intentions of making money blogging (even if you think it’s just a dream!), skip the free blogging sites and get self-hosted (your own domain name) right from the get-go!

 Make sure you’re aware of the difference between WordPress.com (free, but not self-hosted) and WordPress.org (self-hosted).
-Most free sites won’t let you have ads or do sponsored posts, so if you have the goal of monetizing your blog, you’re going to need to be self-hosted.
+Most free sites won’t let you have ads or do sponsored posts, so if your goal is monetizing, you need to be self-hosted.

-I didn’t know the difference and I created my blog on WordPress.com and I ended up having to switch everything over just a few months later.
+Initially, I didn’t know the difference and I created my blog on WordPress.com.
+I ended up having to switch everything over just a few months later.
 Switching from free to self-hosted requires some decent web knowledge or paying someone to do it for you to avoid site outages or losing any of your hard work.

 The Basic plans on Bluehost are only a few dollars per month — if you sign up through my link you get exclusive pricing that’s $1 off the regularly-listed monthly Basic plan AND a free domain name.
-At less than $3/month it’s a tiny expense and totally worth it!
+At just a few bucks a month, it’s a tiny expense and totally worth it!
 (You’ll end up paying someone $100+ to switch you over later if you start on a free site!)

 A starter plan will serve you just fine until you’re really hitting big numbers.
-I stayed with the Bluehost Basic plan until I was in the 150K page views/month range, and then I upgraded to the Blogger Plan (also on Bluehost) which is still very affordable.
-CLICK HERE to create your own self-hosted BlueHost website or HERE to read more about why I chose them for my hosting.
+I stayed with the Bluehost Basic plan until I was in the 150K page views/month range (which is serious web traffic)!
+After that point, Bluehost offers a “Blogger” plan which is still very competitively priced.

 DON’T Ignore social media